odinuv/web/en/apv/walkthrough/javascript/index.md

 You can adjust CSS styles using `:valid`, `:ivalid` or `:required` [pseudo-classes](/en/apv/walkthrough/css/#pseudoclasses) to visually differentiate states of inputs.
 Use these capabilities as much as possible.
-Nevertheless you sometimes need to switch e.g. `required` state or `enable`/`disable` some input in dependence of another input's value.
+Nevertheless you sometimes need to switch e.g. `required` state or `enable`/`disable` some input in dependence of another input's value or dynamically calculate some additional value like price.

 Here is an example with dynamic form which simulates flight reservation.
 I used a `<fieldset>` element which is capable of disabling or enabling multiple inputs within it.
-These inputs represent optional baggage section of a flight reservation form:
+These inputs represent optional baggage section of a flight reservation form.
+Based on selected options, the price of flight is adjusted without page reload:

 ![Form validation](form-validation.png)

 {: .solution}
 {% highlight html %}
-{% include /en/apv/walkthrough/javascript/form-confirmation.html %}
+{% include /en/apv/walkthrough/javascript/form-validation.html %}
 {% endhighlight %}

+{: .note}
+This approach often means duplicated logic in server and client scripts.
+A better solution is to call some backend API which can calculate the price according to selected parameters and return it in JSON or XML format.

-I used `document.forms` which contain object with keys given by forms `name` attributes, each form is again an object with keys given by inputs name attributes.
+I used `document.forms` which contain object with keys given by forms `name` attributes, each form is again an object with keys given by inputs `name` attributes.
 Keys of JavaScript object can be accessed using square brackets (where you can also use a variable) or you can just use dot notation `.key`.
 There is no functional difference between `document.forms.formName` and `document["forms"]["formName"]` or `document.forms["formName"]`.
 I prefer latter variant because attribute values can contain characters like `-` which are reserved.

+### Task -- add `required` attribute to person&address form inputs dynamically
+Do you remember when I was talking about inserting [multiple records at once](/en/apv/walkthrough/backend-insert/advanced/).
+You should have already created a form where you can insert a person and a place where he lives.
+Try to extend this form with similar JavaScript from flight reservation example and add `required` attribute to some inputs that you want to be mandatory (e.g. when a user enters a `street_name`, he should also enter a `city` -- set `required` attribute to true for both inputs if `street_name` input has some letters inside).

+{: .solution}
+{% highlight html %}
+{% include /en/apv/walkthrough/javascript/form-validation-address.html %}
+{% endhighlight %}

 ## Famous jQuery and other libraries
 If you are digging enough around web applications, you definitely heard or read about